-Co-locating Wheathampstead Library with the retained fire station will reduce its revenue expenditure in terms of no longer paying lease costs.
+- III.
+Co-locating Wheathampstead Library with the retained fire station will reduce its revenue expenditure in terms of no longer paying lease costs - IV.
 The additional significant advantage of this project is the opportunity to design these libraries to deliver the Inspiring Libraries strategy.
-At Buntingford to increase the public accessible space and greatly improve the facilities to meet a Tier 2 library's requirements.
-At Redbourn, Sawbridgeworth and Wheathampstead to design the libraries specifically as Community Libraries run as partnerships between the Library service and local community groups, and supervised primarily by volunteers.

-Having libraries co-located with retained fire stations presents the opportunity for the service to enhance its engagement with people who are interested in the Fire Service, in particular boys and dads.
+At Buntingford it would allow an increase to the public accessible space and greatly improve the facilities to meet a Tier 2 library's requirements.
+At Redbourn, Sawbridgeworth and Wheathampstead it would allow the libraries to be designed specifically as Community Libraries run as partnerships between the Library service and local community groups, and supervised primarily by volunteers. - V. Having libraries co-located with retained fire stations also presents the opportunity for both services to enhance their engagement with the community.
+For example parents visiting with their children to see the Fire Station will become aware of and may utilise the library and there is the opportunity for important Fires Safety messages to be promoted to Library visitors - 4.3 The proposed library re-provision will be as follows: